BEFORE THE DAY

 In what format will I receive the images?

-Your images will be uploaded to a beautiful, user friendly online gallery for you and your family to view and download and share your images as you please.
-Your images will also be posted to you in high resolution, non watermarked JPEG files on a custom wooden USB stick.
+Your images will be uploaded to a beautiful, user-friendly online gallery for you and your family to view and download in high resolution and share your pictures as you please.
 If you are getting an album, it will be received a few weeks after the album proofing is complete.

 Will you supply every single photo you take?